Abdelaal3/Abdelaal3/README.md

 - 👋 Hi, I’m @Abdelaal3
 - 👀 I’m interested in the web developemet
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning front-end development
 - 📫 How to reach me by my number: +201100015130
 <!---
 Abdelaal3/Abdelaal3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.